ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 response content.
 As with requests, additional fields MAY be used to convey information that does not reveal information about the encapsulated response.

-An oblivious encapsulation resource acts as a gateway for requests to the oblivious target resource (see {{Section 7.6 of HTTP}}).
+An Oblivious Gateway Resource acts as a gateway for requests to the oblivious target resource (see {{Section 7.6 of HTTP}}).
 The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;